Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Catalina Flyer

-Cruise from Newport Beach, California to Catalina Island on a ferry boat
+Cruise from Newport Beach to Catalina Island on a ferry boat.

-One of the most popular LA day trips is Catalina Island.
-From Newport Beach, it’s an even easier excursion.
-Simply hop on the Catalina Flyer and you’ll be wandering the lanes of the Mediterranean-style village Avalon in about an hour.
+Catalina Island is an easy excursion from Newport Beach.
+Simply hop on the Catalina Flyer and you’ll be wandering around the picturesque village of Avalon in about an hour.

-A full-service bar is available on board to kick off your Catalina adventure, as well as a variety of snacks.
+A full-service bar is available on board to kick off your trip, as well as a variety of snacks.
+I recommend booking an online reservation for the ferry and using a ride-share service when you get there.

 Newport Beach Whale Watching

-Spot whales in the wild just off the coast of Newport Beach, CA
+Spot whales in the wild just off the coast.

-Gray whales and rare blue whales migrate through the waters near Newport Beach, so it’s no wonder a whale-watching trip ranks highly among the area’s top activities.
+Gray whales and rare blue whales migrate through the waters near Newport Beach, so it’s no surprise that whale-watching tours are among the area’s top activities.

-Gray whale season is typically from December – April.
-Giant blue whales are more often in the area from May – November.
-Dolphins and sea lions are year-round residents commonly spotted on Newport Beach whale-watching excursions.
+Gray whale season is typically from December to April.
+Giant blue whales are more often in the area from May to November.
+Dolphins and sea lions are year-round residents commonly spotted on these excursions too.

 Corona del Mar State Beach

-Seaside neighborhood Corona del Mar is an upcoming destination in its own right, and the main attraction is this superb beach.
-Wave-carved cliffs and lush green bluffs make this perhaps the most dramatically beautiful setting in Newport Beach, California.
+The seaside neighborhood of Corona del Mar is an upcoming destination in its own right, and the main attraction is the superb Corona del Mar State Beach.
+Wave-carved cliffs and lush green bluffs make this perhaps the most dramatically beautiful setting in Newport Beach.

 Corona del Mar State Beach is a great spot to get in the water, with gentle waves and a mostly sandy sea floor.
 Tide pools at either end of the beach are teeming with life, especially for divers equipped to rove beneath the surface.